Azure/data-api-builder/README.md

 **CLI-tool**:

-Clone the Hawaii-Cli repository: https://github.com/Azure/hawaii-cli.git
+To make any changes to the CLI tool, clone the Hawaii-Cli repository: https://github.com/Azure/hawaii-cli.git

 For Installation of CLI tool, Refer [README:HAWAII-CLI](https://github.com/Azure/hawaii-cli#readme)